 The rebirth of an Old World crop

-I remember sainfoin as mostly a footnote in my animal forage classes back in the day.
+I remember sainfoin as a footnote in my animal forage classes back in the day.
 Although it had been popular in Europe, state extension offices were pushing alfalfa as being more winter hardy, more disease resistant—especially in damp or humid areas—and less expensive to sow.

-Legumes make great honey
+Legumes make tasty honey

-In Victory Gardens for Bees, Lori Weidenhammer reports that sainfoin is ten times more likely to attract honey bees than Dutch clover.
+In Victory Gardens for Bees, Lori Weidenhammer reports sainfoin is ten times more likely to attract honey bees than Dutch clover.
 In 100 Plants to Feed the Bees, the Xerces Society claims sainfoin nectar can have a sugar concentration of up to 60%, and the plants can yield up to 350 pounds of honey per acre.
 The honey is yellow-white and popular with honey lovers.

 If your soil and moisture conditions are right, sainfoin could be a good option for you and your bees.
 If you are unsure, have your soil tested and check with your local extension agent for recommendations.